batulmonarchy/batulmonarchy/certifications.md

 # Certifications

-Below are a comprehensive list of all my certifications with adherence to relevance and industry standards.
+Below is a comprehensive list of all my certifications, organized from core to supplementary, with adherence to relevance and industry standards.

 ---